NidhiSaini1/NidhiSaini1/README.md

 ## 🌟 Career Aspiration

-As I progress in my academic journey, I am eager to apply my growing analytical skills to further innovate in the fields of data analytics and engineering.
-My goal is to secure a role that allows me to significantly influence data-driven decision-making and technological advancement.
+Having recently completed my Master’s in Data Science, I am eager to apply the knowledge and skills I’ve gained to real-world challenges.
+I’m passionate about using data to uncover insights, solve problems, and make a meaningful impact in dynamic, data-driven environments.

 ---